oldbit-com/Beep/README.md

 # Beep Audio Player

-Beep is a simple cross-platform low level dotnet library for playing PCM audio data.
+Beep is a simple cross-platform low level dotnet library for playing PCM audio.

 It was inspired by [oto](https://github.com/ebitengine/oto) golang library that I used before.
 However, it is not a direct port of it.
 It has been created to be used by my ZX Spectrum emulator, hence the name Beep.
 I needed a simple way of playing audio and couldn't find anything that would suit my needs.

 I don't plan to add any advanced features to this library.
 It is quite challenging to implement a good audio library that would work on all platforms.
-Each platform has its own way of handling audio and goode examples are hard to find.
+Each platform has its own way of handling audio and good examples are hard to find.

-I've tested this library on MacOS, Windows and Linux.
+I've tested it on MacOS, Windows and Linux.
 But I can't guarantee that it will work on all systems.

 ## Features
 - written in C# and .NET 8